maTheiss/MC-programm-for-fluid-mixtures-of-dipolar-and-charged-hard-spheres/README.md

 # MC Simulation Programm

 This is a Monte Carlo Simulation Programm (Fortran implementation) to compute the
-  - internal energy (with Ewald summation) for fluid mixtures of dipolar and charged hard spheres
+  - internal energy (with Ewald summation)
   - radial distribution function
   - relative permittivity
   -
+for fluid mixtures of dipolar and charged hard spheres

 Note:
-  - The coupling parameter λ linearly incorporates the electrostatic pair interactions (within the acceptance criterion) to compute a λ-scaled canonical ensemble average of the internal energy
+  - The coupling parameter λ linearly incorporates the electrostatic pair interactions (within the acceptance criterion) to compute a λ-scaled canonical ensemble average of the internal energy (necessary for thermodynamic integration, see papers)

 Written by: M. Theiss